SlikIO/slikio-ruby/README.md

-# Slikio
+# Slik.IO

-TODO: Write a gem description
+This is a ruby gem for Slik.IO - http://slik.io

 ## Installation